jtod/Sigma16/releases/3.0.34/docs/src/userguide/userguide.md

 The exact number of spaces each field is indented isn't important;
 what's important is to make the program neat and readable.

-*Spaces, not tabs!* To indent your code, always use spaces -- avoid tabs!
+To indent your code, always use spaces -- Don't use tabs!
 In general, never use tabs except in the (rare) cases they are actually required.

-The tab character was introduced long ago into computer character sets to try to mimic the tab key on old mechanical typewriters But software does not handle tab consistently.
-If you use tabs, your can look good in one application and like a mess in another.
-It's easy to indent with spaces, and it works everywhere!
+The tab character was introduced to try to mimic the tab key on old mechanical typewriters But \alert{software does not handle tab consistently}.
+If you use tabs, your can look good in one application and a mess in another It's easy to indent with spaces, and it works everywhere!

 ## Conditionals